AVSurfer123/cs170-project/README.md

 # CS 170 Project Spring 2020

-Take a look at the project spec before you get started!

-Requirements:
+Add the skeleton repo as a remote with `git remote add skeleton https://github.com/Berkeley-CS170/project-sp20-skeleton.git` so you can pull updates.

 You'll only need to install networkx to work with the starter code.
-For installation instructions, follow: https://networkx.github.io/documentation/stable/install.html
+For installation instructions, follow: https://networkx.github.io/documentation/stable/install.html. `pip install networkx`

 Files:
 - `parse.py`: functions to read/write inputs and outputs